Why does my home battery drain when Octopus charges my EV?

 There are a few approaches, depending on your hardware:

-1. Set a battery hold schedule manually Most inverters (Solis, Enphase, GivEnergy) let you set a time window where the battery holds charge and does not discharge into household loads.
-If you know your Octopus EV sessions happen in a fixed window, you can protect the battery during that window.
+1. Set a battery hold schedule manually Most inverters let you set a time window where the battery holds charge and does not discharge into household loads.
+If you know your Octopus EV sessions happen in a fixed window, this can help protect the battery during that window.

 The problem: Intelligent Go sessions are dynamic.
 A manual hold schedule cannot follow them.